GNOME/libadwaita/doc/css-variables.md

   </tr>
 </table>

-<code>--shade-color</code> is used for scroll undershoots, as well as
-transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet]
-and [class@Flap].
-This color should always be partially transparent black, with the opacity tuned to be well visible on top of <code>--window-bg-color</code>.
+`--shade-color` is used for scroll undershoots, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
+This color should always be partially transparent black, with the opacity tuned to be well visible on top of `--window-bg-color`.

-<code>--scrollbar-outline-color</code> is used by [class@Gtk.Scrollbar] to
-ensure that overlay scrollbars are visible regardless of the content color.
-It should always be the opposite of the scrollbar color - light with a dark scrollbar and dark with a light scrollbar.
+`--scrollbar-outline-color` is used by [class@Gtk.Scrollbar] to ensure that overlay scrollbars are visible regardless of the content color.
+It should always be the opposite of the scrollbar color - light with a dark scrollbar and dark

 # Helpers